jhonson-lc/jhonson-lc/README.md

 ## Hey 👋 Soy [Jhon!](https://mejhon.dev)
-I'm Jhon Lescano, a software engineer from Quito,Ecuador.I'm a Frontend developer in [Next.js](https://nextjs.org).
+I'm Jhon Lescano, a software engineer from Quito,Ecuador.
 I'm versatile and productive about learning new technologies.

 <br/>